BIT-MJY/BIT-MJY.github.io/index.md

 </ul>

-My current work revolves around ​cutting-edge robotics technologies.

-<strong><i style="color:#0000FF">If you think we have opportunities to collaborate on some innovative ideas, please feel free to contact me via <junyi.ma@sjtu.edu.cn>.</i></strong>

 ## News
 - **[Feb.
 2025]** Our paper _Spatiotemporal Decoupling for Efficient Vision-Based Occupancy Forecasting_ is accepted by **CVPR 2025**.
 It is a follow-up work of our Cam4DOcc (CVPR 2024).
 - **[Sep.
 2024]** I will chair Session _Localization I_ at **IROS 2024**.